 PURPOSE: On 13 February, the UNESCO and thousands of stations come together to celebrate World Radio Day.
 The objective of the Day is to raise public awareness of the importance of radio and to encourage decision makers to use it to provide access to information, and to improve international co-operation among broadcasters.
 In reporting and informing the general public, radio stations shape public opinion and frame a narrative that can influence domestic and international situations and decision-making processes.
 Increasing radio's journalistic standards and capacity should be considered as an investment in peace.
 UNESCO recognizes and understands the tremendous variety of business models and technological architecture in Radio around the world as well as the independent nature of its companies and organizations, large and small, plus the idiosyncrasies of its on-air personalities.
 Thus, broadcasters are encouraged to bring their own culture, style and sensibilities to their individual celebrations leading up to and during the February 13 event.
 World Radio Day is also an opportunity for radio stations to connect on-air with fellow broadcasters around the world.
-UNESCO invites radio stations to take the initiative for such broadcasts.
+UNESCO invites stations to take the initiative for such broadcasts.

-FORUM: “Radio and Climate Change” World Radio Day 2025.
-This year, we celebrate the many opportunities that radio broadcasting brings for giving prominence to climate change issues.
-2025 marks a pivotal year for climate change.
-In accordance with the Paris Agreement, if humanity is to limit global warming to 1.5°C, the greenhouse gas emissions must peak by that year at the latest, before they begin to fall.
-While the Paris Agreement takes on capital importance, radio contributes to the achievement of its international objectives by supporting populations in the face of climate change through the dissemination of fact-based information, listeners’ voices, dedicated radio shows … Broadcasters must prioritize the quality and diversity of information sources, as they play a critical role in addressing climate-related issues.
+Broadcasters must prioritize the quality and diversity of information sources, as they play a critical role in addressing climate-related issues.
 To all radio professionals and volunteers, everywhere in the world, UNESCO salutes your daily work and your commitment to the future of our planet, our future.
 Here are the ways to Celebrate this year celebration: 1.
 Put more emphasis on facts 2.
 Review your programming strategy 3.
 Present realities from elsewhere 4.
 Inform from an intersectional point of view 5.
 Start an "On the way to COP30" chronicle 6.
 Give the audience a say 7.
 Prepare for the storm 8.
 Raise the safety awareness of environmental journalists 9.
 Redouble your efforts to combat disinformation 10.
 Encourage your audience to listen to the radio critically 11.
 Strengthen staff competencies in relation to climate change issues 12.
 Set the tone 13.
-Green your radio; Follow the conversations with the hashtags: #13February, #WorldRadioDay.
+Green your radio; Let’s treat this moment as a transformative opportunity to elevate these and every aspect of radio broadcasting.
+On the 2026 World Radio Day, UNESCO gives radio stations the resources to build confidence in how AI is used, all while preserving the warmth and reliability that audiences cherish.
+Follow the conversations with the hashtags: #13February, #WorldRadioDay, #radio, #audiences, #ai, #listeners, #radioandai, #artificialintelligence, #onair, #radiobroadcasting, #radiostations, #airwaves.

-EVENTS: On February 13th, World Radio Day 2025 will be dedicated to “Radio and Climate Change” to support radio stations in their journalistic coverage on this issue.
-Together, let's prepare the celebration the 14th edition of World Radio Day. panelists will address climate-related issues.
-This includes dismantling climate skeptics' arguments, investigating greenwashing, understanding ecological economics, and reporting on climate activism and barriers to solutions.The UNESCO and its partners invites the worldwide Radio industry in all its many forms - commercial, public, non-profit – to join in this global celebration of the medium at this special journey.
-Ahead of World Radio Day, we're celebrating projects where radio is empowering communities on the frontline of climate change.
+EVENTS: On Friday, February 13th, the celebration of World Radio Day 2026 will be dedicated to "Radio and Artificial Intelligence" to support radio stations in their journalistic coverage on this issue.
+Together, let's prepare the celebration the 15th edition of World Radio Day.
+The UNESCO and its partners invites the worldwide Radio industry in all its many forms - commercial, public, non-profit – to join in this global celebration of the medium at this special journey.
+Register to participate!

-OPPORTUNITIES: To benefit from the 2025 Opportunities and appear on the UNESCO map please click here.
+OPPORTUNITIES: To benefit from the 2026 Opportunities and appear on the UNESCO map please click here.
 Your radio station will also have the chance to connect with a radio station in another locality or country.
-Thanks to these collaborations, you will be able to exchange programs, guests, sound archives, and even… consider a longer-term relationship beyond February 13, 2025.
+Thanks to these collaborations, you will be able to exchange programs, guests, sound archives, and even… consider a longer-term relationship beyond February 13th,.
 Take advantage of this opportunity!
 Regularly consult the map to discover new radio stations or partners that could match your search…

 PODCASTS: Let’s explore with the UN Environment, the best solutions and cutting-edge technologies for building resilience to climate change.
 For World Radio Day, UNESCO releases a number of historic audio files that can be used free of charge and without copyright restriction in planning World Radio Day broadcasts and events.
 You will be able to broadcast them along with your other programs on February 13th , and also share the audios on your social media platforms.
 The following audios are in their original language, and you are welcome to do a voice-over for your radio station's broadcasts.
 Listen to the audio-podcasts!